 11.3.
-A closest approach have only finite entries to the bad region According to Proposition 11.13, a strong contraction applies to the horizontal size whenever an element in a closest approach enters the bad region.
-This causes an obstruction toward our final goal of showing that the horizontal sizes approach infinity.
-On the other hand, whenever an element enters the bad region, a restriction also applies to the element: the size of the element cannot exceed the size of the bad region.
-If the sizes of the bad regions are small, then the closest approach will be less likely to enter the bad regions.
-In this section, we will use this restriction to show that a double sequence can have at most finitely many rows (Proposition 11.17) and conclude that the total amount of contraction is bounded.
-We first prove the two-row-lemma.
+A closest approach have only finite entries to the bad region

+According to Proposition 11.12, a strong contraction applies to the horizontal size whenever an element in a closest approach enters the bad region.
+This conflicts our final goal of showing that the horizontal sizes approach infinity.
+In this section, we resolve the problem by showing that a double sequence can have at most finitely many rows, and conclude that the amount of contraction is bounded.